TL;DR

 True risk management goes beyond just ticking the insurance box.
 A holistic safety culture protects your people and your business more effectively.

-• Vehicle Suitability & Maintenance: A poorly maintained vehicle is an accident waiting to happen.
-Your policy should set minimum standards for vehicle age and condition, and you must see proof of regular servicing in addition to the MOT.
+- Vehicle Suitability & Maintenance: A poorly maintained vehicle is an accident waiting to happen.
+Your policy should set minimum standards for vehicle age and condition, and you should consider whether you may need to see proof of regular servicing in addition to the MOT.

-• Journey Management: Encourage sensible journey planning.
+- Journey Management: Encourage sensible journey planning.
 Can a meeting be done via video call?
-Is public transport a better option?
-Ensure employees have realistic schedules that don't encourage speeding or driving while tired.
+Is public transport a better option? help support employees have realistic schedules that don't encourage speeding or driving while tired.

 Understanding Key UK Motor Insurance Terms